 After Cores A-J , Sonlight switches to another way of ordering their cores, no longer using letters, but instead hundred levels for the ones definitely geared toward high school students.
 The first one is a full version of American history, then comes a history of the church, as in The Church, not any particular church or denomination.
 Instead, during this course students learn about what happened in the world of the Christian religion since the Bible was completely written down.
 The next core after that is on everything that happened during the twentieth century.
 The cores after this get more specialized into government and economics, British literature, and finally, worldviews, which also has an ancients component.

 Sonlight publishes very full curriculum.
-If you don’t need something this full, they have a sister company called BookShark that is lighter.
+If you don’t need something this full, they have a sister company called BookShark that is lighter and also secular in scope.
 Take a look at their catalog(s) and their online samples.
 Many people really love having a schedule already worked out for them.
 Some people find their Language Arts to be out of step with the cores themselves, being more difficult to complete than the core work.
 Their Creative Expression assignments can be troublesome because they are often assigned before the kid has finished the scheduled readings for a particular book.
 These few criticisms won’t be problems for many and they don’t detract from the overall experience.
 No matter what, they sure do pick wonderful books!
 If I had begun homeschooling with them, I might have stuck with them for the long haul.
 As it is, I ended up with many of the books they recommend and several IGs (Instructor Guides).
 However, I was trained to homeschool by some of the original pioneers and am so used to planning things out on my own that having someone else’s schedule just messes me up too much.

 While they align themselves with Charlotte Mason’s philosophy rather than Classical Education, Ambleside is another very full curriculum that is completely online and is very classical in nature.
 The classical leanings should not be surprising because of Miss Mason’s own history and what she brought to her philosophy of education.
 Ambleside often uses fully digital books, so it’s great for people with very little shelf space or who travel a lot.
 I know, lots of people love the “real book” experience, and you can certainly order these, but it’s nice to have options when life throws you a crazy curve ball.
 Some people have a hard time figuring out how Ambleside works, so I encourage you to take time to read through their pages to figure it out if this curriculum appeals to you.
 Years 0, 3.5, and Pre-7 are the ones that most people seem to have the most trouble embracing.
 Look at the schedules.
 There is a LOT of reading!
 As for what to DO, you really can just write about what you are reading.